 Palm of right hand held parallel to ground above head and moved back and forth.

+ILLEGAL SUBSTITUTION,

-OFFENSIVE HUDDLE, or TOO MANY MEN ON THE FIELD Both hands on top of head.
+12 MEN IN OFFENSIVE HUDDLE, or

+TOO MANY MEN ON THE FIELD

+Both hands on top of head.

-FACEMASK Grasping mask with one hand.
+FACEMASK Grasping motion with one hand near face.

+34

+ILLEGAL SHIFT

-ILLEGAL SHIFT Horizontal arcs with two hands.
+Horizontal arcs with two hands.